danschlz/danschulz.github.io/books.md

 - Caesar, _The Civil War_
 - Goldsworthy, _Caesar: Life of a Colossus_
 - Liddell Hart, _Scipio Africanus: Greater than Napoleon_
+- Liddell Hart, _Why Don't We Learn from History?_
 - Roberts, _Napoleon: A Life_
 - McCullough, _1776_
 - Kershaw, _Hitler_